Winspace Launches SLC5 Road Frameset: 705g Do-It-All Frame!

 Design-wise, it’s similar to the SL8 mentioned above, especially in the rear end, which seems similar.
 The head tube has a relatively sharp leading edge, similar to the T1600.
 This is a feature Winspace wants to implement on their future frames to unify the lineup.
 Of course, it also has sealed through axles, like the other Winspace frames.

 Pricing and availability will be announced soon, but Winspace told me that this one will be a more premium frame, so I expect a price tag above $2000.
-I will update this article once I learn more details.
+UPDATE: The price for this frame is expected to be around $2800, and it will be available on the Winspace website starting from July 14th.

 Subscribe